 At that time, Kodak offered a camera, which made video recordings in 1920 x 1080 pixel only (Kodak PixPro SP360 Action Cam).
 Photos were taken with 16.8 megapixels.
 Sometimes later, Kodak offered a new camera, which made video recordings in 4K quality (Kodak PixPro SP360 4K Action Cam).
 The quality of photos is very good.
 The new camera is working with 16.8 megapixels, too.
 One camera makes a photo or video with a camera angle of approximately 210°.
 So two cameras are required for making a full 360° panorama view.
 By using one Kodak camera for the front view and the other Kodak camera for the rear view both images are overlapping.
 The result is a perfect panoramic view in photo or in video mode.
 Kodak provides the necessary stitching software for both Windows PCs and Mac PCs, for free.
 In order to make video recordings in 360° mode, you need two Kodak cameras, whereby a motor vehicle or something else for moving the cameras must be installed between the cameras.
 The stitching software combines both images (front view and rear view) into an overall video image.
 Finally, the video - generated by the stitching software - can be uploaded as a real 360° video on YouTube.
 Furthermore, the rendered 360° photos are also suitable to present your model railway on a website.
 Just recently, for example, Facebook announced that you can upload 360° photos on Facebook groups and Facebook websites.

 Today, the video industry has finally left the 3D video technology.
 The video industry is increasingly marching towards 360° video products.
 And, the number of 360° videos on YouTube is constantly increasing.
 The Kodak PixPro SP360 4K Action Cam should be an entry into the world of 360° photo and video technology - especially on model railways.
 Of course, there are other famous 360° cameras, for example the "Samsung Gear 360 camera" or the "Ricoh Theta S camera".
 But these two cameras are not suitable for photo and video recordings in small model railway worlds.
-Very soon Pilentum will start experiments with the Kodak cameras.
 Finally, let's have a look, what the team of Google have produced.
 It is an outstanding presentation of the "Miniatur Wunderland" on Google Maps.